jarekczek/hacking/README.md

 - On failure the service exits.

 If the service keeps running, but does not display the success message, the controller keeps on waiting.
 In other words - it hangs.
-This is not desired and means that the controller is unable to control the service and something needs to be changed.
+To solve such cases a SERVICE_TIMEOUT may be given.

 When controller stops the service, it sends control-break to it.
 The service should shut down after receiving this signal.